What is wellness?

 Which version of Susan do you think feels healthier, more energized, and happier?

 Above all, wellness is an ongoing effort that doesn’t ever stop in your life.
 You wouldn’t brush your teeth one day and call it good for the next year.
-Having a constant awareness of your personal wellness is an essential part to living your healthiest, happiest and most fulfilled life.
+Having a constant awareness of your personal wellness is an essential part of living your healthiest, happiest and most fulfilled life.

 What does “ideal” wellness look like?